Transparent metallic electrodes and conductors for Organic Electroluminescent Diodes

 4. Improving cathodes by using Mg-Ag alloys for an optimal charge injection in OLED structures.

-5. The construction of OLED structures with optimized metal electrodes and the determination of their operating parameters, as a functional OLED demonstrator.
+5. Construction of OLED structures with optimized metal electrodes and determination of their operating parameters, as a functional OLED demonstrator.

 Coordinator - National Institute of Materials Physics - Romania